ogallagher/hubble/readme.md

     - [x] server: handle /register and /login html requests
     - [x] server: add accounts.json to store emails and passwords
     - [x] server: use filesystems module to rewrite accounts.json in /register handling
-- [x] if bubble.link is a dialogue box, and if bubble.link.length < SEAL_MAX, display bubble.link around the bottom like label.name, but without grow/shrink and disappear
+- [x] if bubble.link is a dialogue box, and if bubble.link.length lessthan SEAL_MAX, display bubble.link around the bottom like label.name, but without grow/shrink and disappear
 - [x] fix authors bubble to display each author on a separate branch
 - [x] do not display bubble.link in the corner if already displayed around the bubble
 - [x] fix display of bubble.label.name
     - [x] create client-wide and mobile-wide variable: hovering
-    - [x] hovering = true, if (distance(bubble,cursor) < bubble.size*0.5 && touches.length - [ ] 0)
+    - [x] hovering = true, if (distance(bubble,cursor) lessthan bubble.size*0.5 && touches.length lessthan 0)
     - [x] background darkens
     - [x] increase circumference for bubble.label.name display
     - [x] create bubble.touched variable (to see which bubble is activating hovering)